cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/sshramdisk.md

 You will need:
 - An A11 or earlier device on iOS 15.0 to 15.5b4
 - A macOS or Linux computer
-- The latest iOS versions' `.ipsw` file for your device, which can be found on [ipsw.me](https://ipsw.me)

 ## Installing TrollHelper